 Yes, drug dogs can smell carts.
 They can detect vape cartridges and vape pens.
 However, drug dogs are not trained specifically to find vape cartridges themselves or anything vaping-related like vape juice and vape pens.
 It’s the THC inside the vape cartridge that gets their olfactory senses going and what drug dogs are trained to detect.

 Even though full-spectrum CBD vape cartridges have a minimal amount of THC in them (0.3% or less), it can still be enough to detect for dogs trained to smell THC.
 However, since CBD products, like vape cartridges, are 100% federally legal, there is no need to be paranoid when enjoying your vape pen at home or in public.

 Can Drug Dogs Smell CBD Products?

 Trainers can train drug dogs to locate CBD.
 However, since CBD products are federally legal, law enforcement doesn’t search for CBD.
-Like prescription medication and other health and wellness products used by people to advance their soundness, CBD products are something that dogs are not trained to smell since they are not illegal.
+Like prescription medication and other health and wellness products used by people to advance their soundness, CBD products like CBD carts are something that dogs are not trained to smell, since they are not illegal.

 CBD Products Are 100% Federally Legal

 The 2018 Farm Bill made hemp federally legal.
 All CBD products are hemp-derived and produced in cooperation with the strict standards established by the Farm Bill.